aneilmac/lean4TheWin/src/functions.md

 1. Takes a `Nat`.
 1. Produces a `Nat`.

-The final type in the chain is the "result" of the function, while everything else are the arguments **in order**.
+As you can see, the final type in the chain of function arrows is always the "result" of the function; everything else are the arguments **in order**.

-Not everything has to be the same type, of course.
-For example, here we define a function `pow` to be a function which takes an `Int` and a `Nat`, and produces an `Int`.
+So far, in all our examples the arguments same type.
+But arguments can be any type!
+For example, here is a function `pow`, which takes an `Int` and a `Nat`, and produces an `Int`.

 ```lean
 def pow : Int -> Nat -> Int := fun n r => n^r
 ```

-We could even swap around the order of arguments if we wanted:
+And if we change the order of the arguments, then we have to change the order in the type signature:

 ```lean
 def pow' : Nat -> Int -> Int := fun r n => n^r